 I miss Edinburgh.
 When I lived there I loved it more than life.
 Apart from being one of the most beautiful cities in the world I loved it for its rich intellectual history.
-In the 18th century it was the Boston of its day, host to the brightest minds.
+In the 18th century it was host to the brightest minds.
 Men like Hume, Smith and Burns graced the taverns and drawing-rooms there trading thoughts and ideas that over two centuries to follow would form cornerstones of the Western mindset.

 Another reason I was so enamoured of Edinburgh was its arts festival.
 Every August the city is party to the greatest show on earth and gives itself over to a swarm of artists and performers.
 It’s a fabulous spectacle.
 There might only be ten people in any Fringe audience but the spirit is keen.
 Art for art’s sake was never so palpable.